carlos-ds/personal-web/articles/introduction-to-software-testing.md

 I would very much recommend the first and second module of this course.
 They touched on a lot of interesting topics and were delivered at the right pace for me.

 But the third and fourth module just didn't feel right.
 That holds me back from taking the next course in the specialization, which currently also has a lower review score.
-When you add the lack of interaction with other students and teachers, it's really demotivating to continue.
+When you add the lack of interaction with other students and teachers, it's not encouraging me to continue.
+But it was well worth the effort!

-Hopefully, the course organizers can still find a way to improve the course based on all the feedback.